- CEMC Home

 CEMC Visits Schools

 CEMC Visits Schools connects young learners to math and computer science with in-person workshops right in their own classrooms.
-Led by enthusiastic CEMC educators, in-school workshops focus on developing problem solving skills and introduce kids to the bright futures that study in mathematics and computer science can bring.
+Led by enthusiastic CEMC educators, in-school workshops focus on developing problem solving skills and introduce students to the bright futures that study in mathematics and computer science can bring.